-Her methods were unorthodox and even crude to some.
+Her methods were unorthodox and even crude.
+Her syntax, grammar and pronunciation were sometimes at war with each other.
 But she had shrewd political instincts that served her well.
-Brown’s work ethic and tenacity shocked many of her critics.

-Her first week in Congress she was a mark.
-Brown’s district, which included Orlando, was designated as the site for a new Veterans Affairs (VA) Department hospital.
+Her first week in Congress she was set up as a mark.
+Brown’s district, which included Orlando, was designated as the site for a new Veterans Affairs’ (VA) Department hospital.
 It was a $117 million facility that was expected to create 1,500 jobs.

 A veteran member of Congress from Florida’s Space Coast was attempting to relocate the hospital to his district in Melbourne, Florida.
-He was funny, charming and likable guy; a Yale graduate.
+He was funny, charming and likable guy.
 He did things the new Washington way – through statistical analysis with the imprimatur of an important-sounding government agency.

-He wisely buddied up to the newly elected Clinton Administration and particularly incoming Secretary of Veterans Affairs (VA), Jesse Brown (no relation).
+A Yale graduate, he wisely befriended officials from the incoming Clinton Administration including the future Secretary of Veterans Affairs (VA), Jesse Brown (no relation).
 By the time President Clinton took the oath of office it was a done deal.

 As soon as Congresswoman Brown caught wind of these rumors she called VA Secretary Brown demanding answers.
 What was going on?
 Why hadn’t she been notified?
-What could justify such lunacy?
+What could justify such a change?

-Secretary Brown responded, “The GAO report says 3.4 more veterans….” but the Congresswoman cut him off.
+Secretary Brown claimed he was going to contact her before the press conference was held.
+He stated, “The GAO report says 3.4 more veterans….” but the Congresswoman cut him off.

 “Yeah, yeah, yeah” she announced, “I know politics.”

 At the time, Brown didn’t know the GAO from an HMO.
-But she knew politics and she was having none of the skullduggery.
+But she knew politics and she was having none of the shenanigans.

 The next day VA Secretary Brown and his aides were in the Congresswoman’s office putting on their best charm offensive.
 She appreciated their responsiveness, but she wanted results.